pavanmadiraju-leanix/leanix-mcp-integration/README.md

 2. The server will connect to your LeanIX workspace and make the tools available through MCP.

-3. You can test your tools through any MCP-compatible client (like Claude).
+3. You can test your tools through Claude Desktop:
+   - Try simple queries like "Show me all applications"
+   - Ask complex questions like "Which applications are used by our finance department?"
+   - Get relationship information like "What IT components are connected to Application X?"

 ## Debugging Tips